-A titer is a blood test that checks your immune status to vaccinations or diseases you may received in the past.
+A Titer is a blood test that checks your immune status to vaccinations or diseases you may have received in the past.
 There are two types of immunity a person can have:

 1. Active Immunity